Thomas Westphal: Early years and federal chairman of the Jusos

 Initially, Thomas Westphal was active in Lübeck and Schleswig-Holstein for the Jusos and in the SPD.
 He was part of a political movement who called themselves "Juso-Linke" (Juso-left) and were also known as "Stamokaps" (Staatsmonopolistischer Kapitalismus, state monopolistic capitalism).

 Westphal was elected as the federal chairman of the Jusos at the Juso federal congress in 1993.
 At the Juso federal congress in Gera in May 1995 he was re-elected a one-vote majority over his opponent Stephan Grüger of the so-called Reformsozialisten (reform socialists).
 Because invalid votes for Westphal had been counted and delegates who had not been correctly elected had been reported from different regional associations (Landesverbände), the federal arbitration commission (Bundesschiedskommission) of the SPD declared the election of the chairperson invalid a few weeks later.
 At the following extraordinary federal congress of the Jusos with repeat elections in Bonn-Bad Godesberg, he renounced a new candidacy there and proposed Andrea Nahles as his successor.

 SPD vice chairman and Lord Mayor of Dortmund

 Since April 2018, Westphal is vice chairman of the SPD sub-district of Dortmund.
 He ran as the SPD's candidate at the local elections in North Rhine-Westphalia in 2020 for the position of the Lord Mayor of Dortmund.
 In the first ballot on 13 September, he received 35.87% of the vote entered the runoff on 27 September, where he won over the CDU candidate Andreas Hollstein with 52.06%.
 He took office on 1 November 2020.
 He succeeds Ullrich Sierau (SPD), who was no longer a candidate.
+In October 2025 he lost against CDU-politician Omar Kalouti.